1. Home

 Latest News on Medicare Cuts to Physicians

-The CAP has urged Congress to provide further economic assistance to pathology practices by writing letters to congressional leaders with members' concerns regarding E/M services cuts.
+The CAP has urged Congress to provide further economic assistance to pathology practices by directly engaging with congressional leaders with their concerns regarding the instability of Medicare’s payment system.